The Structural Shift in Experience Architecture

 What changes for the profession itself

-Small-d design does not disappear; it industrialises
+Small-d design does not disappear, it industrialises

 Capital-D Design expands

-The high-leverage frontier shifts to:
+The high-leverage frontier shifts completely to systemic, structural engineering:

-- semantic protocol design (state, constraints, guarantees)
+• semantic protocol design (state models, behavioral constraints, transaction guarantees)

 The new Designer is a legitimacy engineer